-On September 30, 2014 at 12:00 PM at the Bryan Cave Moot Courtroom in Anheuser-Busch Hall, Patricia Williams gave a talk on “Love in the Time of Identity Wars: Anatomy of Short Lives.”
+On September 30, 2014 scholar and author Patricia Williams gave a talk on "Love in the Time of Identity Wars: Anatomy of Short Lives."
+This presentation was the first of three Williams delivered as the Interdisciplinary Project in the Humanities Lecture Series speaker.

 The great granddaughter of a slave and a white southern lawyer, scholar and author Patricia Williams has dedicated her career to applying literary and critical legal theory to matters of race and social justice.
 Her column in The Nation, “Diary of a Mad Law Professor,” features such topics as affirmative action, gender and professionalism, and the forensic uses of DNA.
 In her autobiographical essay, “The Alchemy of Race and Rights,” the Columbia University law professor uses the metaphor of alchemical transformation to indicate how we might find ourselves as communal agents of racial justice.
 This presentation was the first of three Williams delivered as the Interdisciplinary Project in the Humanities Lecture Series speaker, and was part of the Law School’s Public Interest Law & Policy Speaker Series.